etiennegravelle/homework-1/README.md

 ##About Jules Verne

-**Jules Gabriel Verne** (February 8, 1828 “--” March 24, 1905) was a French author who pioneered the science fiction genre.
+**Jules Gabriel Verne** (February 8, 1828 en- March 24, 1905) was a French author who pioneered the science fiction genre.
 Verne wrote about space, air, and underwater travel before air travel and practical submarines were invented, and before practical means of space travel had been devised.

 - [Wikipedia Entry](http://en.wikipedia.org/wiki/Jules_Verne)